makersacademy/toolbelt/README.md

 export MAKERS_TOOLBELT_GITHUB_TOKEN=<insert_your_token>
 ```

-## 1) Grabbing all the pull requests for a particular challenge respoistory
+## 1) Grabbing all the pull requests for a particular challenge repository

 ```sh
 $ # cd to makers challenge repo of your choice (e.g. makersacademy/chitter_challenge )